pravin02/Ecommerce-Microservices/README.md

-# This is simplest ecommerce demo using Microservices archetecture
+# This is simplest ecommerce demo using Microservices architecture

 ## Prerequisite:
     1) Java 8